 Hotwells Primary School is an academy trust situated in the heart of Bristol, close to the docks and the Clifton Suspension Bridge.
 The school building is full of character and, together with the school grounds, is used creatively to provide a stimulating learning environment.
-We have a nursery that currently offers part-time places for children from the age of three, followed by seven classes; one for each year group from Reception to Class 6.
+We have a Pre-School that currently offers part-time places for children from the age of three, followed by seven classes; one for each year group from Reception to Class 6.
 We have a wonderful mix of social and cultural backgrounds represented in our school which we highly value and which helps us to celebrate the diverse community, city and world in which we live.
 We have a fabulous ‘Garden for Life’ in which children and parents grow a surprising variety of produce!
 Some of the fruit and vegetables harvested each year are used by our cook in our school dinners for the children to enjoy.

 The School Day